kera-cudmore/thorin-flask-app/TESTING.md

 * run.py - Pycode style has raised the following issues:

   * env is imported but not used - I believe this error is fine to ignore as env will not be used while in a development environment, however heroku will use the env for deployment.
   * Using open without explicitly specifying an encoding.
 This warning is on lines 29 and 40, where the member JSON is being read.
 I will need to look further into this issue of specifying an encoding.

+    **UPDATE** I have now specified an encoding type after reading the documentation on this issue here: [unspecified-encoding/W1514](https://pylint.readthedocs.io/en/latest/user_guide/messages/warning/unspecified-encoding.html)

   * Formatting a regular string which could be a f-string.
 This warning is on line 56, and is where the name is inserted into the success message when the form is submitted.
 I will do some further research into f-strings.

 #### Validation performed using Code Institute Pep8 Validators